Giulio-Cusenza/Giulio-Cusenza/README.md

-- 🍝 Hi, I’m @Giulio-Cusenza
+- 🍝 Hi, I’m @Giulio-Cusenza.
-- 😛 Interested in languages
+- 😛 Interested in languages.
+- 👂  Italian, English, French, Russian, German.
-- 💻 Currently studying computational linguistics
+- 💻 Currently studying computational linguistics.

 <!---
 Giulio-Cusenza/Giulio-Cusenza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.